chakrakan/shopies/README.md

 **Downloading**

 You're planning the next movie-night at Shopify but those lame mixed answer surveys and confusing slack polls ain't cutting it.
-What you _actually_ want to do is write up a script in ruby, javascript, or python to read in people's nominations that they've gathered using this app and tally up the most popular nomination.
+What you _actually_ want to do is write up a script to read in people's nominations that they've gathered using this app and tally up the most popular nomination.

-To make your life easier, you can tell all the users to download their nominations directly from the app and send in the JSON files to you.
+Pro-tip: To make your life easier, you can tell all the users to download their nominations directly from the app and send in the JSON files to you.

 💍 _One nomination to rule them all, one nomination to find_ the best movie for movie-night!